barrelstrength/sprout-docs/docs/support/bugs.md

+---
+date: 2018-06-25
+description: View known issues or submit a bug report on the Github repo for each plugin.
+---

 # Bugs

 View known issues or submit a bug report on the Github repo for each plugin.
 See the [Changelog](./changelog.md) for more information on the latest updates and releases.